mechimavericks/KrisiConnect/Readme.md

 ## 4. AI-Powered Farming Insights

-- The platform uses **Python-based APIs** to process IoT data and run machine learning models.
+- The platform uses **Python-based FastAPI as the backend** to process IoT data and run machine learning models.
 - These models, trained with **YOLOv8** on **Google Colab**, analyze environmental conditions and provide suggestions to optimize crop yield.
 - Farmers receive notifications and recommendations based on this analysis, helping them make data-driven decisions.